What Are The Safety Tips For Eating Street Food Abroad?

 In this digital age, online reviews can be a valuable source of information when it comes to choosing a reputable street food vendor.
 Check websites, travel forums, or food-related apps for reviews and ratings of different street food vendors.
 Pay attention to the overall consensus and read through the experiences of other travelers.
 However, keep in mind that not all reviews are reliable, so use them as a guide rather than the sole basis for your decision.

-See also What Are The Best Countries For Vegan And Vegetarian Dining?
+See also What Are The Best Travel Apps For Foodies?

 Inspect the food preparation